acmattson3/studybot/README.md

 * Add better notation for entering questions and answers with multiple lines
   * For example, allow optional curly braces to contain multiple lines?
   * This could be solved with a GUI, but something like curly braces may still need implementation in order to view the document in a GUI in a desirable format.
+  * **Possible Route:** Change study file format to be programming language-like; write a lexer/parser to implement the curly-brace idea and streamline Q/A syntax, comments, etc. Lex and parse study file upon choosing the file.
 * Make a question "marking" feature so that, as you study, you can mark questions
   * The questions would be displayed at the very end either when you finish all materials or stop studying.
   * Useful for marking questions with typos to be fixed later, or for remembering which questions to write down/work on later.